cbvibe69/swift-ios-automation-platform/CONTRIBUTING.md

 - **Expected vs actual behavior**
 - **Performance impact** (if applicable)

+For security issues, please see [SECURITY.md](SECURITY.md) for responsible disclosure instructions.

 ### Feature Requests
 Use the feature request template and include:
 - **Use case** and user story